qmk/qmk_firmware/docs/feature_combo.md

 }
 ```

-This will send Ctrl+C if you hit Z and C, Ctrl+V if you hit X and V, and changel layer to `_LAYER` when you hold down S and D.  But you could change this to do stuff like play sounds or change settings.
+This will send Ctrl+C if you hit Z and C, Ctrl+V if you hit X and V, and change layer to `_LAYER` when you hold down S and D.  But you could change this to do stuff like play sounds or change settings.

 # Advanced Configuration
-These configuration settings can be set in your keymaps `config.h`.
+These configuration settings can be set in your `config.h` file.

 #### Keycodes
 You can enable, disable and toggle the Combo feature on the fly.
 This is useful if you need to disable them temporarily, such as for a game.
 The following keycodes are avalible for use in your `keymap.c`

 |Keycode   |Description                      |